 The Braddock District Office offers its residents, not-for-profit community and educational groups the opportunity to use the Braddock Hall conference room at no cost to the user.
-Use of Braddock Hall does not constitute Supervisor Cook’s endorsement or support of the group’s policies or beliefs.
+Use of Braddock Hall does not constitute Supervisor Walkinshaw’s endorsement or support of the group’s policies or beliefs.

 Any individual or group desiring to use Braddock Hall must call 703-425-9300 to reserve the meeting room.
 Any staff member will be able to help you make the reservations.
 Reservations are made on a first come first serve basis.